isabella232/infobip-pubnub-demo/README.md

 ```
 Now that the client part of the application is done we'll complete the project by implementing a pair of [PubNub functions](https://www.pubnub.com/products/functions/).

-With the client code updated we can receive the events not just every time a user joins and leaves our chat channel, but also when their connection times out.
-We'll want to keep track of users whose connection timed out, updating our list if they reconnect, or leave the channel.
+With the client code updated, we can receive events each time a user joins and leaves our chat channel, as well as when their internet connection times out.
+We'll want to keep a list of users whose connection timed out, updating the list if they reconnect, or leave the channel.

 For simplicity we will use the integrated key/value store, but you may build more robust concurrent solution for production ready products.